-Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, enjoying a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's gradually forming on the dining room floor.
-Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+Summer’s coming (as hard as it is to believe right now) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
+They glance over to see the dog licking at a puddle that's gradually forming on the dining room floor.
+Just like that, the mood changes: Worry, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
-This can occur anywhere, from Livermore to Timbuktu, regardless of climate.
+No – it's the air conditioner of all things.
+This can occur anywhere, from Livermore to Thailand, regardless of climate.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
+The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Livermore area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Airflow restriction

-Either way, the result is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in essence 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C just turned into an old-school icebox.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or curtains.
+Open all the registers completely and confirm that they are not blocked by furniture or curtains.